 Some basic advice here: don’t ask your teacher/referee too late, if they have to write a last-minute report for you, it probably won’t be as pretty as you hope for it to be.

 Interviews at the NUS School of Medicine are a little different.
 Instead of getting a panel interview, you get something called a Focused Skills Assessment, which is essentially a series of mini-interviews.

 You will go through 1 group station, and 5 individual stations.
 Each individual station will last a few minutes, and the group station will take longer than that.

 The group station will give you a task to complete in groups.
 The task changes all the time, but the key here is to illustrate leadership and/or teamwork with good communication skills.

 Don’t fight for attention to lead; learn to listen, but offer strong opinions when you have ideas on what it takes to accomplish the task.

-One of the individual stations will consist of a face-to-face interview on things like why you chose medicine and the reviewing of your portfolio.
+One of the individual stations will consist of a face-to-face interview on things such as why you chose medicine and the reviewing of your portfolio.
 Another station will give you a situation on a piece of paper for you to discuss with the assessor.
 It could be anything - healthcare in Singapore, the ageing population, or performance-enhancing drugs.
 There are also role-play stations that require you to act out a scenario with a professional actor.